mercadopago/devsite-docs/guides/woocommerce/plugin-configuration.en.md

 * **IPN URL**: Enter the URL to receive payment notifications.
 * **Integrator ID**: Enter your partner `integrator_id` from the **&lt;dev&gt;program** of Mercado Pago.
 If you're not yet a member of the program, visit the [page](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/developer-program) for more information.
 * **Debug and log mode**: Enable this option to allow logging of your store's activities, enabling more efficient support and better debugging of technical issues.

+> NOTE
+>
+> Note
+>
+> To access your store's logs, return to the administrative panel of the plugin under **WooCommerce > Mercado Pago** and click on "Need help?".
+Within this component, follow step 4 to locate and download the error history.
+On the **error history** page, you will have access to all logs available for download.

 ![Panel](/images/woocomerce/advanced-settings-es.png)